Humor based on the September 11 attacks: On stage

 Gilbert Gottfried was one of the first stand-up comedians to reference the 9/11 attacks on stage.
-Eighteen days after the attacks at the New York Friars Club Roast of Hugh Hefner hosted by Comedy Central, Gottfried said "I have to catch a flight to California.
-I can’t get a direct flight.
+Eighteen days after the attacks at the New York Friars Club Roast of Hugh Hefner hosted by Comedy Central, Gottfried said, "I have to catch a flight to California.
+I can't get a direct flight.
 They said they have to stop at the Empire State Building first."
-The joke was met with gasps, boos, and scattered laughter, with one person shouting out "too soon".
+The joke was met with gasps, boos, and scattered laughter, with one person shouting that it was "too soon!".
 The joke was followed by the telling of a version of The Aristocrats joke, which was well received.
 In an interview with Vulture, Gottfried said, "I lost an audience bigger than anybody has ever lost an audience.
 People were booing and hissing."
 The Aristocrats joke, however, Gottfried stated, was "the biggest laughs I ever heard."

+Just a month later, George Carlin addressed the attacks, sarcastically claiming that "otherwise the terrorists win," which he claimed to be the latest mindless mantra.
+He went on to joke about how in this extreme time he's even willing to cooperate with the US government and "Governor Bush".
+Then he elaborates his plan for retaliation through the use of "fart warfare".

-One notable 9/11 joke was one told by Joan Rivers, a major American comedian, in London in 2002.
+One notable 9/11 joke was told by Joan Rivers in London in 2002.
 The joke concerned the widows of fire fighters killed in the attacks, who Rivers said would be disappointed if their husbands had been found alive as they would be forced to return money they had received in compensation for their late spouses.
-The joke received condemnation from Harold Schaitberger, General President of the International Association of Fire Fighters.
+The joke received condemnation from Harold A. Schaitberger, General President of the International Association of Fire Fighters.

 Pete Davidson has incorporated several 9/11 jokes into some of his routines.
-His father was a New York firefighter serving in Ladder 118 who died in service during the 9/11 attacks.
-He was last seen entering the Marriott World Trade Center.
-On September 12, 2021, Pete Davidson and Jon Stewart hosted NYC Still Rising After 20 Years: A Comedy Celebration, a comedy special performed in Madison Square Garden, with proceeds going towards 9/11-related charities.
+His father, Scott Davidson, was a New York City firefighter serving in Ladder 118 who died in service during the 9/11 attacks; he was last seen entering the Marriott World Trade Center.
+On September 12, 2021, Davidson and Jon Stewart hosted NYC Still Rising After 20 Years: A Comedy Celebration, a comedy special performed in Madison Square Garden, with proceeds going towards 9/11-related charities.
 Amy Schumer, Bill Burr, Colin Jost, Colin Quinn, Dave Attell, Dave Chappelle, Jay Pharoah, Jimmy Fallon, John Mulaney, Michael Che, Ronny Chieng, Tom Segura and Wanda Sykes also performed.